cake-build/website/README.md

 ## Documentation

-The basic documentation pages can be found under `./input/docs`.
+The basic documentations pages can be found under `./input/docs`.
 The directory structure mirrors what's on the site.
 Most pages are written in Markdown.
 To add a new page, just add a new file.

 ## Blog